chqzeng/-chqzeng.github.io/index.md

 ## Computer Vision

-### 1. Detect urban objects from high-resolution imagery (2010-2013 work)
+### 1. Detect urban objects from high-resolution imagery (2014-2015 work)

-#### A) river channel detection from optical and SAR imagery
+#### A) River channel detection from optical and SAR imagery
-Optical and radar imagery are combined for unsuprevised image classification and then a decision tree to refine the result with unique attributes to sense water.
+Integrated Optical and radar imagery are combined for unsuprevised image classification and then a decision tree to refine the result with unique attributes to sense water.
 <table border="0">
  <tr>
   <td>